Borussia Dortmund adopt new definition of anti-Semitism — but what does it mean? | DW | 30.10.2020

 More Bundesliga clubs will be contacted in the coming weeks to encourage them to integrate the working definition in their anti-discrimination work, and DW has learned that some of the English Premier League's biggest names are also in advanced discussions aimed at accepting the IHRA's definition.

-"We hope many more clubs will join us," said BVB's Kramer, as the campaign continues.
+"We hope many more clubs will join us," said BVB's Cramer, as the campaign continues.